jcenn/chip-8-emulator/README.md

 # Chip-8 emulator implementation in C++

-Test roms are from this repository https://github.com/Timendus/chip8-test-suite
+Test roms are from https://github.com/Timendus/chip8-test-suite